Bobloblawlobslawbomb/Docs-Factory.Solution-train/README.md

-# Claires Stylist/Client Tracker
+# Dr. Sillystringz's Factory

 #### A Brief Description.
-_Un outil pour Madame Claire pour voir les clients de chacun de ses stylistes._

-An MVC 'one-to-many' example project that allows Claire to track her stylists and their clients.
+_An MVC 'many-to-many' example project that allows, the unfortunately named Dr. Sillystingz, to view their engineers and machines within their factory._

 ### By Giancarlo Vigneri
 ---